About the course

 You will usually be in school three full days and two mornings every week.
 One afternoon a week you will receive general training and one afternoon a week subject specific training.

 Assessment will be against the teacher standards via continuous monitoring of your day to day engagement with teaching, including regular feedback from lesson observations.
-This will involve uploading evidence of your actual work to our assessment portal on a half termly basis, that will be five times a year.
-For the PGCE element, two university assignments will be linked to this assessment.
+This will involve uploading evidence of your actual work to our assessment portal on a half termly basis - will be five times a year.
+For the PGCE element, which runs seamlessly alongside core practice, you will have to complete two university assignments.
+Guidance and support will be offered throughout the training year.

 Your assessment will be based upon your day to day practice and so should cause little extra workload.

 All training will be at your host school, a nearby partner school, or GORSE SCITT’s Centre for Teacher Training.
 This includes the training for the Masters (PGCE) element of the programme.

 GORSE SCITT is an OFSTED Outstanding provider in Yorkshire and Humberside; your training will be in safe and experienced hands.

 You will usually be interviewed by a senior tutor of GORSE SCITT, a Subject Lead of GORSE SCITT and/or a Senior Leader from a partner school.